AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 >[!VIDEO](https://video.tv.adobe.com/v/35111/?quality=12)

-Adobe offers multiple ways to bring data in to Adobe Experience Platform, including report suite data through the Adobe Analytics Source Connector or the Web SDK.
+Adobe offers multiple ways to bring data in to Adobe Experience Platform, including report suite data through the Analytics source connector or the Web SDK.
 Existing implementations from multiple report suites can be combined in Experience Platform.
 The connections and data views that are based on these datasets can combine data that previously existed in separate report suites.

 ## Changes to the concept of virtual report suites {#data-views}